commonquail/recipes/dinner/lasagna.md

 0. Cover the bottom with a layer of lasagna plates.
 0. Cover the plates with meat sauce.
 0. Repeat steps 1-3 until out of sauce.
+0. Cover the lasagna in a thin layer of bread crumbs.
 0. Bake in oven preheated to 200 degrees for 35-40 minutes.

 ## Notes